 From the original 460,000 acres at the time of the park's establishment in 1947, boundary changes expanded the park to 1.4 million acres by 1958.
 The Everglades National Park Protection and Expansion Act of 1989 added the East Everglades (109,506 acres) portion of the park, bringing the Northeast Shark River Slough within the park boundaries (see "Region/Vicinity" map).
 This East Everglades Addition (or the Addition) has provided the cornerstone of long-range planning to restore more natural hydrologic conditions and revitalize wildlife habitat and ecosystem health.
 The 1989 act also authorized modifications to the Central and Southern Florida Project to restore, to the extent practicable, more natural flows of water into the park, and included flood protection provisions for adjacent agricultural and residential areas.
-The State of Florida subsequently donated some 44,000 acres to the park in a series of transfers in 1991, 1993, and 2003, including the Chekika State Recreation Area and over 40% of lands that comprise the East Everglades Addition.
 The park now encompasses 1,509,000 acres, including the largest legislated wilderness area (1,296,500 acres) east of the Rocky Mountains.